-Recommendation: Given the fact this is the fourth year of a re-assessment phase-in and many of the re-assessment impacts have been applied to the affected properties and the inevitable shift to the residential tax class of any reduction; it is recommended that the commercial and industrial tax ratios remain the same as previous years.
+Recommendation: Given the fact 2020 was the fourth year of a re-assessment phase-in and the next re-assessment has been delayed to a future date to be determined due to COVID-19, and all of the re-assessment impacts have been applied to the affected properties and the inevitable shift to the residential tax class of any reduction; it is recommended that the commercial and industrial tax ratios remain the same as previous years.
 If Council wants to contemplate any reduction in these or any other tax ratios, it is recommended that staff be directed to do a comprehensive review that aligns with a start of a re-assessment year.